-Your database is automatically and instantly available from a GraphQL endpoint.
-You can perform anything from simple queries to complicated aggregate subscriptions.
+Your database is automatically and instantly available via a GraphQL API with full CRUD capabilities.
+You can also perform anything from simple queries to complicated aggregate subscriptions.

 Nhost allows user accounts with a role-based permission structure.
 You have direct control over which roles can perform which CRUD operation on every field of your database.

 Add users via a local strategy or use external OAuth providers (Github, Google, Facebook).